-So how to go about traveling with aging parents that doesn’t involve a lot of physical activity.
+So how do you go about traveling with aging parents that doesn’t involve a lot of physical activity.
 Here are a few things we shot down immediately (but are still on our own list):

 - Hiking the Inca trail